openfoodfoundation/ofn-install/README.md

 These playbooks will install the Open Food Network app onto a server running an apt-compatible OS like Debian or Ubuntu.
 It has currently been tested on **Ubuntu 16.04 and 18.04 (64 bit)** on AWS, DigitalOcean and Scaleway cloud servers.

 The playbooks take information from the inventory.
 Make sure that your host's information is up to date before running a playbook.
-Make also sure to include your host's secrets file.

 These are the main playbooks:

 * `setup.yml` - Use a root login to ensure python is installed and create a default user (defined in inventory/group_vars/all.yml) on the server for installation (mandatory the first time you provision a server).
-* `provision.yml` - Install and configure all required software on the server.
+* `provision.yml` - Install and configure all required software on the server (requires secrets, see below).
 * `deploy.yml` - Deploy OFN to the server by copying a git repo to the server and using ruby/rake/rails tasks to configure and migrate.
 * `backup.yml` - Backup database and image files on the server to the local machine.
 * `rollback.yml` - Rollback the database and codebase to the previous version.